College Code: AR

 Students are responsible for all courses in which they remain officially enrolled once the drop period has ended.

-Undergraduates enrolled in degree programs are eligible to withdraw from three classes through the ninth week (of a fifteen week semester) without dean's approval and at the student's own discretion during their entire undergraduate career at Mason.
+Undergraduates enrolled in degree programs are eligible to withdraw from three classes through the ninth week (of a fifteen-week semester) without dean's approval and at the student's own discretion during their entire undergraduate career at Mason.
 See AP.1.5.1 Selective Withdrawal for Undergraduates for further details.

 Instructors do not have the authority to withdraw students from classes.
-Withdrawals other than Selective Withdrawals require the approval of the academic dean and are typically allowed only for full semesters at a time (all enrolled courses) and are only permitted for non-academic reasons.
+Withdrawals other than Selective Withdrawals require the approval of the academic dean.
+Withdrawals are typically allowed only for full semesters at a time (all enrolled courses) and are only permitted for non-academic reasons.
 No withdrawals can be approved to avoid an unsatisfactory grade.
 When submitting a withdrawal request, students must provide original, verifiable, third-party documentation for the reason for the withdrawal.
 Requests for withdrawals should be submitted as early in the semester as possible, and never after the last day of classes.

 Graduate Policies and Information